Blog

 Music is an integral part of children’s learning at Tenacres.

 Each class has use of a fully equipped music room, with a selection of percussion, wind, string and keyboard instruments.
 Reception children also have their own instrument tables within the classroom environment.
-Mrs Longfils (music specialist) teaches music across the school.
+Mrs Longfils (music specialist) teaches and guides teaching of music across the school.

 Within lessons, every child develops their musical skills through performance, composition and aural appreciation of music.
-The whole school join together for a weekly singing practice.
+The whole school join together for regular singing practice.

 In Years 2, 3 and 4 opportunities are given for children to learn to play a musical instrument including guitar, drums and keyboard.
 Children in these year groups can also join the school choir.